FAQ On Home Care

 Q: How are your caregivers screened?

-A: Each caregiver has to be certified by the State of Georgia, we are big on giving preference to referral by our best caregivers.
+A: Each caregiver has to be certified by the State of Georgia, we are big on giving preference to referrals by our best caregivers.
 All candidates are then required to fill out our application and complete our mandatory competency test.
-Base on the score of our competency test we set up the first interview.
+Based on the score of our competency test we set up the first interview.
 On the first interview, we thoroughly debrief the applicant by asking questions to get to know more about the candidate’s character.
 We then check their credentials:

 • Background Check.